thep1geon/nomi/README.md

 *Note: the ones in bold are more important to me*

-Of course the first compiler for my language (which I have yet to name) will be written in Zig.
-But there are definitely plans to helf-host my language and bootstrap the compiler.
+Of course the first compiler for my language (which I have yet to name) will be written in C. But there are definitely plans to helf-host my language and bootstrap the compiler.

-Everything will be written from scratch only relying on the Zig standard library.
+Everything will be written from scratch only relying on the C standard library.
 Though, there will not be any effort to make this cross-platform.
 This project is purely for learning and will jumpstart future ideas of writing an OS in this language one day.